Dendrerpeton: History and discovery

-Paleoenvironment and Geology
+Paleoenvironment and geology

-Generally, the distribution of Dendrerpeton is rather concentrated in the region of Nova Scotia, Canada, more specifically many specimen were found in the Joggins formation.
+Generally, the distribution of Dendrerpeton is rather concentrated in the region of Nova Scotia, Canada, more specifically many specimens were found in the Joggins formation.
 However, there are also fossils indicating the animals presence in Ireland.
 In Ireland the environment consisted heavily of coal swamps ecosystems which are found in the Carboniferous.
 These coal swamps were also found in Nova Scotia, as well as cliffs along the coast.
 There often are erosions happening in this region with the many cliffs.
 Also present are strata that drip downwards of the rocks which have been investigated, and the general climate is predicted to lean more humid, but there are times of shift to drier conditions.
 It has been predicted that the environment at the time could have undergone fires, which was discovered through the examination of fossil charcoal.
 This leads to one explanation for the abundance of fossils found within the tree stumps, speaking particularly here about Dendrerpeton.
 The occurrence of a fire may have caused them to seek shelter and protection by hiding away into the decayed hollow cores of the trees, as explained by Andrew Scott.
 However, it is also explained that rather than escaping to the trees by choice, they get trapped.
 This works particularly for terrestrial animals such as Dendrerpeton, however other taxa are also found and there is evidence of their survival within these stumps for some period of time, proven by the presence of coprolitic material preserved in the fossils.
 Temnospondyls are said to be found from the Carboniferous to the middle-Cretaceous, and Dendrerpeton considered to be of the earliest or base of the temnospondyls indicating its existence primarily during the Carboniferous.